krishnanlab/txt2onto2.0/README.md

 - `-model` is used to input the model file.
 In this example, the model file `../results/MONDO_0004981__model.pkl` is for atrial fibrillation (MONDO:0004981) prediction.

 This script produces the following output:
 - `-out` specifies the output directory.
-The output from this code will be `../results/MONDO_0004981__preds.csv`, which includes the probability of prediction for every input metadata and task-related words for the predictions.
+The output from this code will be `../results/MONDO_0004981__preds.csv`, which includes the probability of prediction for every input metadata and task-related words for each prediction.
 Here is the first few lines of the output.

 | ID           | prob                | log2(prob/prior)    | related_words             |
 |--------------|--------------------:|--------------------:|---------------------------|